-La Spezia is a port city, considered by tourists to be simply a "gateway to the Cinque Terre" but La Spezia has some very interesting attractions, marked on the map.
+La Spezia is a port city, considered by tourists to be simply a "gateway to the Cinque Terre" but La Spezia has some very interesting attractions, great food served in numerous restaurants, and can serve as a hub for travel to so many of today's top attractions in Liguria and Tuscany--and you don't need a car, you can do it all by boat or train.

 Two places of note are on high ground in La Spezia, the Archaeological Museum in the Castello di San Giorgio, which has a commanding view over the Gulf of Poets and the port of La Spezia, and the train station.
 The rest of the historic center slopes gently to the sea.